b0g3r/jibrel_test_assignment/README.md

 `python jibrel.py -h`

-Project doesn't require install of any additional requirements to run.
+The project doesn't require installation of any additional requirements to run.
 Main dependency manager is poetry, but I also convert all project dev-requirements to `pip-requirements.txt` (only dev requirements, really)

-# How to develop
+## How to develop
-python3.7 is requirement for development.
+python3.7 is a requirement for development.

-In the beginning you need to install all requirements (see more info in poetry documentation):
+In the beginning, you need to install all requirements (see more info in poetry documentation):

 `poetry run install`